Comparing Mauricio Pochettino’s first Tottenham starting XI to his last

-Tottenham knew they had a potential star on their hands when they signed Eriksen from Ajax in 2013, but at times it has taken some coaxing out of the Denmark international.
+Tottenham knew they had a potential star on their hands when they signed Eriksen from Ajax in 2013, but it did take some coaxing out of the Denmark international.

 Lennon was a loyal servant to Tottenham, making 364 appearances in all competitions for the club and being involved in the run to the Champions League quarter-finals, but by the time Pochettino arrived his career was starting to stagnate, and come January 2015 he was on his way to Everton.

 It seems strange looking back to think that Adebayor, and not Kane, started Pochettino’s first competitive match in charge, but the Togo striker had enjoyed a mini resurgence under Tim Sherwood in the previous season – who can forget *that* salute?

 But by November, Pochettino could not ignore Kane’s form in the cup competitions any longer and handed the striker his first league start of the season.
 Neither player nor manager has looked back since, with Kane becoming the poster boy for Pochettino’s Tottenham.